BookLane/toad-reader-apps/README.md

 ### Bugs

+- toc data getting wiped on relaunch of app
 - Bloodlines does not display
 - Periodically, a book that normally displays does not display
 - On some books, characters might be corrupted by android ajax hack